 Knowing when your car insurance is due is your responsibility as a motorist, as it’s illegal to drive on roads or in public without at least third-party cover.

 Finding the best car insurance policy for you

 The best car insurance policy for you will always depend on your specific circumstances – there’s no such thing as one policy that’s the perfect fit for everyone.

 There are lots of options when it comes to car insurance.
 If you’re looking for flexible cover that can adapt to your needs, check out car insurance from Flow.
 You can customise your policy just the way you want it and adjust it as you go.

-Get behind the wheel with the future of car insurance from Flow – feel the benefits of rolling monthly cover featuring no interest charges, admin or cancellation fees.
-And if it's flexible, year-round cover you need, take control with Flow Annual car insurance - customise your policy at the touch of a button, 24/7.
+Get behind the wheel with the future of car insurance from Flow – If it's flexible, year-round cover you need, take control with Flow Annual car insurance - customise your policy at the touch of a button, 24/7.
 Flow Annual doesn’t have admin fees either, but there is a cancellation fee, and interest fees if you choose to pay monthly.

 When will I get my renewal quote?

 Your current insurer will usually send you a renewal quote around three to four weeks before your insurance runs out.
 Remember, you don’t have to accept this quote.
 At this point you can decide if you want to stay with your current insurer or look for quotes from other providers.

 If I’ve chosen to pay monthly, when is my first car insurance payment due?